michael-steinert/PromptEngineeringEssentials/README.md

 ##### Tip for Chain-of-Thought Prompting

 - Use CoT Prompting when the Task involves several Steps or requires a Series of Reasoning.
+RLHF can be integrated to ensure the Model's Reasoning aligns with Human Expectations at each Step.

 #### Self-Consistency